tdep-developers/tdep-tutorials/02_thermodynamics/README.md

 ## Getting the equilibrium volume

 When computing properties at finite temperature, thermal expansion can have a significant impact, thus making the prediction of the equilibrium volume an important step.
-When workin at 0K, the ground state can be computed using a model equation of state to fit potential energy vs volume data.
+When working at 0K, the equilibrium volume can be computed using a model equation of state to fit potential energy vs volume data.
 For example, here is the equation of state of bcc Zirconium fitted with the Vinet model.
 <p align="center">
 	<img src="reference/EOS_0K.png" width="450"/>
   <figcaption><center><em>Equation of state of bcc Zr computed without effects of temperature.</a></em></center></figcaption>
 </p>

-Here, we will use a similar approach, but instead of using the energy to fit our equation of state, we will use the free energy computed at the desired temperature.
+To include the effects of temperature, we can use the same approach, but replacing the energy by the free energy in the fitting of the equation of state.

-In the reference folder, you will find a subdirectory `equation_of_state` which contains sufolder `aX`, where X is a number giving the lattice parameter.
+In the `reference` folder, you will find a subdirectory `equation_of_state` which contains subfolders `aX`, where X is a number giving the lattice parameter.
 In these subfolder, you will find some input files with data computed at 1300K with the corresponding lattice parameter.
 - For each lattice parameter, compute the free energy.
 Look carefuly at the convergence for `U0` and the harmonic free energy.
 - Fit an equation of state using the Vinet equations on the free energy.
-As an example, you can find the script `fit_equation_of_state.py` in the `reference` folder, that fit a Vinet equation of state if provided with a file `eos_data.dat` containing volumes (in $\mathring{a}$/at) and energies/free energies (in eV/at).
+For help, you can find the script `fit_equation_of_state.py` in the `reference` folder, that fit a Vinet equation of state if provided with a file `eos_data.dat` containing volumes (in $\mathring{a}$/at) and energies/free energies (in eV/at).
 - Extract the lattice parameter of bcc Zr at this temperature from your fit.
 Compare it with the lattice parameter obtained from the minimization of the potential energy (a = 3.58$~\mathring{a}$).